Loading…

 Start with parent communication and lesson planning.
 Both pay for themselves within a fortnight.
 Exhibition season is the next biggest leverage point but it is seasonal — set the workflow up before showcase month.

-If you would like a Melbourne-based pair of eyes on your studio, our services page is where to begin.
-We have worked with several creative arts businesses and the patterns repeat.
+If you would like a second pair of eyes on your studio from a Melbourne-based AI tech studio, our services page is where to begin.
+We have worked with several creative arts businesses and solo operators — from business coaches to studio owners — and the patterns repeat.

 FAQ